-Designer at Google Joined almost 5 years ago via an invitation from Jake K.
+Designer at Google Joined about 5 years ago via an invitation from Jake K.

 He makes good points, but the argument is a bit extreme, as if someone who designs can't be a designer because someone can use it in unintended ways.

 I actually claim the opposite: that everyone is working toward a positive user experience, from non-design employees, to designers, to the customer/participant.
 Affecting experiences can be done accidentally or without consideration, but designers who address UX are providing a setting where expected experiences are made.

 Consider an artist: Because of the fact that someone can't control how the art is received means that they don't create art (and aren't an artist)?
 It doesn't remove their claim of trying to produce art regardless of what the viewer reacts with it.

 Is a chef not aiming for a delicious, pleasant meal at the right temperature?
 Sure, the user can wait 30 minutes to eat cold food that doesn't taste the same, but the intention and service would have also played a role in steering them to eat when it was fresh and ready.
 All components were to serve the experience.
 A chef deals with taste bud experience, nourishment experience, dinner experience, etc. A chef certainly deals with UX, just in particular realms.

 The problem with the the term UX is its saturation.
 There are many contributions that alter or affect experiences, which makes UX ubiquitous.
 That's what makes the term so broad without defining the nuts and bolts of how or what UX professionals are doing.

 I'd imagine you'd have to increase the font size of Garamond so that people with poorer eyesight could still read it in many cases, which might cancel out the savings.
 Those serifs are costing them too, so might as well go with a sans-serif.